Academics at CETA

 Don't be worried if you don't know the difference between engineering and technology.
-Here is the best way to grasp the difference between the two in-demand fields Engineering is highly designed focused with a hands-on approach and high-level math such as calculus.
-Technology is highly operational focused with a more hands-on approach and medium level math such as algebra.
+Here is the best way to grasp the difference between the two in-demand fields Engineering is highly designed focused with a hands-on approach and high-level math.
+Technology is highly operational focused with a more hands-on approach and medium level math.
 CETA's program has much cross over and interdisciplinary opportunities for you to make the most of your educational experience here in any program.See Programs

 Dedicated to learning, personal growth, knowledge creation, and the betterment of society, the University engages students in acquiring the knowledge, skills, and values necessary to thrive in and contribute to a pluralistic, complex world.Learn More